 The product management community often uses the term stakeholder management as shorthand for how product managers communicate with executives and investors.
 But the truth is every product has many different types of stakeholders.
 And, each type of stakeholder has different priorities and expectations for product management.
 Understanding how to manage different types of stakeholders will serve you well both in shipping successful products and in your product management career.

-- Have interest in the product and its success
+- Have an interest in the product and its success

 - Can influence product decisions